michaelsage/MagicMirror/README.md

 Following on from my daughter and I building a couple of magic mirrors, there was a lot of interest in creating a how to.

+You will need a Raspberry Pi (version 2 or better, Pi Zero / w doesn't work *yet* :)), an SD card (of at least 8Gb) and a monitor to go behind the mirror.
+You will also need a two way mirror.
+I bought my "mirror glass" from https://www.cutplasticsheeting.co.uk/mirrored-sheeting/two-way-acrylic-mirror

 On this site you will find a basic howto as well as a complete RPi image and a couple of scripts to make creating a MM really easy.
 This guide works on the assumption you have a raspberry pi and it's connected to a monitor and cabled to the network.

 ## Part 1: